goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 ### How does this actually work?

-Let’s assume you import the module `abc` like so:

-    import abc

 You have probably noticed that we did not provide a file path for the import, yet somehow Python knew where to find these.

-The first thing Python will do is look up the name `abc` in [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules).
+The first thing Python will do is look up the name of the module in [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules).
 This is a cache of all modules that have been previously imported.

-If the name isn’t found in the module cache, Python will proceed to search through a list of built-in modules.
+If the name is not found in the module cache, Python will proceed to search through a list of built-in modules.
 These are modules that come pre-installed with Python and can be found in the [Python Standard Library](https://docs.python.org/3/library/).
 If the name still isn’t found in the built-in modules, Python then searches for it in a list of directories defined by [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path).
 This list usually includes the current directory, which is searched first.

 When Python finds the module, it binds it to a name in the local scope.
-This means that `abc` is now defined and can be used in the current module without throwing a `NameError`.
+This means that import is now defined and can be used in the current module without throwing a `NameError`.

 If the name is never found, you will get a `ModuleNotFoundError`.
 You can find out more about imports in the [Python documentation](https://docs.python.org/3/reference/import.html).

 ### The standard library

 Python’s standard library is very extensive.
-The library contains built-in modules, written in C, that provide access to system functionality such as file I/O that would otherwise be inaccessible to Python programmers, as well as modules written in Python that provide standardised solutions for many problems that occur in everyday programming.
+The library contains built-in modules, written in C, that provide access to system functionality such as file I/O that would otherwise be inaccessible to Python programmers.
+It also includes other modules written in Python that provide standardised solutions for many problems that occur in everyday programming.

 Some of these modules are explicitly designed to encourage and enhance the portability of Python programs by abstracting away platform-specifics into platform-neutral APIs.

-In addition to the standard library, there is a growing collection of several thousand components, available from the [Python Package Index](https://pypi.org/).

 ## Syntax of Import Statements